higherbar-ai/ai-workflows/README.rst

    the ``Unstructured`` library to parse the file into elements and then add basic Markdown formatting.
 This method is fast and cheap, but it's also the least accurate.

+JSON conversion
+^^^^^^^^^^^^^^^

+You can convert from Markdown to JSON using the ``DocumentInterface.markdown_to_json()`` method, or you can convert files directly to JSON using the ``DocumentInterface.convert_to_json()`` method.
+The latter method will most often convert to Markdown first and then to JSON, but it will convert straight to JSON with a page-by-page approach if:

+#.
+The ``markdown_first`` parameter is explicitly provided as ``False`` and converting the file to Markdown would
+   naturally use an LLM with a page-by-page approach (see the section above)
+#.
+Or: converting the file to Markdown would naturally use an LLM with a page-by-page approach,
+   the ``markdown_first`` parameter is not explicitly provided as ``True``, and the file's content doesn't look too large to fit in the LLM context window (<= 50 pages or 25,000 tokens).

+The advantage of converting to JSON directly, bypassing the Markdown step, is that you can handle files of arbitrary size.
+However, the page-by-page approach can work poorly for elements that span pages (since JSON conversion happens page-by-page).

+Whether or not you convert to JSON via Markdown, JSON conversion always uses LLM assistance.
+The parameters you supply
+are:

+#. ``json_context``: a description of the file's content, to help the LLM understand what it's looking at
+#. ``json_job``: a description of the task you want the LLM to perform (e.g., extracting survey questions)
+#. ``json_output_spec``: a description of the output you expect from the LLM

+The more detail you provide, the better the LLM will do at the JSON conversion.

+If you find that things aren't working well, try including some few-shot examples in the ``json_output_spec`` parameter.

 Roadmap
 -------